Current Flow in Topological Insulator Josephson Junctions due to Imperfections: The system

-To account for the renormalization of the chemical potential by the proximity to metallic superconductors, we follow Ref.~\onlinecite{titov2006josephson} and consider a step-like profile of the chemical potential $\mu(\bold{r})=\mu_{S}[\Theta(-x)+\Theta(x-W)]+\mu_{N}\Theta(x)\Theta(W-x)$, where, in the following, we assume $\mu_{S}$ to be the largest energy scale in our model (Andreev limit).
+To account for the renormalization of the chemical potential by the proximity to metallic superconductors, we follow Ref.~[\onlinecite{titov2006josephson}] and consider a step-like profile of the chemical potential $\mu(\bold{r})=\mu_{S}[\Theta(-x)+\Theta(x-W)]+\mu_{N}\Theta(x)\Theta(W-x)$, where, in the following, we assume $\mu_{S}$ to be the largest energy scale in our model (Andreev limit).

-The low-lying excitations of the topological Josephson junction described by the Hamiltonian of Eq. \eqref{microscopic_model} may be seen in certain regimes (to be specified below) as a quasi-one-dimensional lattice of Josephson vortex atoms~\cite{GrosfeldStern2011,potter2013anomalous,HegdeAnnPhys2020,BackensJETPLett2022}.
+The low-lying excitations of the topological Josephson junction described by the Hamiltonian of Eq. \eqref{microscopic_model} may be seen in certain regimes (to be specified below) as a quasi-one-dimensional lattice of Josephson vortex ``atoms''~\cite{GrosfeldStern2011,potter2013anomalous,HegdeAnnPhys2020,BackensJETPLett2022}.
 Each of these atoms is centered around $y\approx y_{k}= k\ell_{B}+\ell_{B}/2$, such that $\phi(y_{k})=(2k+1)\pi$.
 Each vortex hosts a number of localized orbitals (CdGM states).
 For the atomic limit to hold, the localization length of the low-energy orbitals $\lambda_B$ (to be defined later) must be much smaller than the distance between the vortices $\ell_B$, strongly suppressing the inter-vortex overlaps and, thus, rendering the vortex lattice into an array of nearly independent isolated atoms (see Fig.~\ref{fig: AtomicChain}).

-As we show in Appendix~\ref{App:EffectiveHamiltonian}, the $k^{\text{th}}$ atom is described by a two-component Nambu field $\psi_{k}(y)$ that is governed by the following effective $2\times 2$ Dirac (Bogoliubov-de Gennes) Hamiltonian:
+As we show in App.~\ref{App:EffectiveHamiltonian}, the $k^{\text{th}}$ atom is described by a two-component Nambu field $\psi_{k}(y)$ that is governed by the following effective $2\times 2$ Dirac (Bogoliubov-de Gennes) Hamiltonian:

-In this Hamiltonian only the two lowest energy bound states of the transverse part of the microscopic Hamiltonian (see Appendix~\ref{App:EffectiveHamiltonian}) are taken into account.
+In this Hamiltonian only the two lowest energy bound states of the transverse part of the microscopic Hamiltonian (see App.~\ref{App:EffectiveHamiltonian}) are taken into account.
 In the limit $W < \xi \equiv v/\Delta$ considered in this paper these are the only in-gap states in the vicinity of the vortex center $y_k$.
 The new set of Pauli matrices $\rho_x,\rho_y,\rho_z$ was introduced in order to avoid confusion with spin $\vec \sigma$ and Nambu $\vec\tau$ Pauli matrices of the microscopic Hamiltonian~(\ref{microscopic_model}).
-Here the ``mass"-function $\varepsilon_{k}(y)$ solves the following transcendental equation (see Ref.~\onlinecite{PhysRevB.103.115423}])
+Here $\varepsilon_{k}(y)$ solves the following transcendental equation (see Ref.~[\onlinecite{PhysRevB.103.115423}]) $(\epsilon-i\sqrt{\Delta^{2}-\epsilon^{2}})^{2}=\Delta^{2} e^{-2i\epsilon W/v} e^{i\varphi(y)}$, for $y$ in the vicinity of $y_{k}$ (see Fig. \ref{fig: AtomicChain}).